kartikbhardwaj2006/Packaging-Material-Recommendation-and-Evaluation-System/README.md

-📦 Packaging Material Info Program
-A simple C program to explore different packaging materials, their costs, recyclability, and seasonal suitability.
+📦Packaging Material Recommendation and Evaluation System A simple C program to explore different packaging materials, their costs, recyclability, and seasonal suitability.
 Perfect for students, developers, or anyone curious about sustainable packaging! 🌱

 🚀 Features